-- Do not eat or drink for 4 hours before your appointment time. - Regular medications such as high blood pressure and heart medications should be taken as usual.
+- Do not eat or drink for 4 hours before your appointment time. - The day of test avoid any narcotics, benzodiazepines, and muscle relaxants as these medications can affect the results.
+If you have taken any of these medications, your procedure will be rescheduled to a later date. - Regular medications such as high blood pressure and heart medications should be taken as usual.
 Medications that are not essential should not be taken on the day of the test until after the test is completed.
 If you have questions about a specific medication, ask your physician or nurse. - If you have diabetes, skipping breakfast may affect your need for diabetic medication.
-Generally, one-half of your usual dose of diabetic medication is taken in the morning of the test.
-This should be reviewed with your physician or health care provider. - The day of test avoid any narcotics, benzodiazepines, and muscle relaxants as these medications can affect the results.
+Hold your medication until after the procedure then resume as normal.